 Also of interest is that Little Canada has more people living here who work in computers and math than 95% of the places in the US.

 Overall, Little Canada’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-In Little Canada, a lot of people use the bus to get to work every day though Little Canada is a relatively small city.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small city, Little Canada has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

 Little Canada is a very ethnically-diverse city.
 The people who call Little Canada home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Little Canada residents report their race to be White, followed by Asian.
 Important ancestries of people in Little Canada include Irish, Norwegian, Italian, and French .

 The most common language spoken in Little Canada is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Chinese.